-Our purpose is to facilitate voluntary contact between adoptees 18 and older who were born in Colorado and their birth parents.
-We'll also facilitate voluntary contact between a former foster child who may or may not have been adopted, who's 18 or older, and who's searching for a birth sibling who's also 18 or older, who may or may not have been adopted and who may or may not have been in the foster care system.
+The purpose of the voluntary registry is to facilitate contact between adult adoptees (who were born in Colorado), siblings/half-siblings, and their birth parent(s).
+We will also facilitate voluntary contact between a former foster child who may or may not have been adopted, who's 18 or older, and who is searching for a birth sibling who is 18 or older, who may or may not have been adopted and who may or may not have been in the foster care system.
 Relatives of deceased adoptees and relatives of deceased birth parents also can register.
 Relatives include spouse, birth parent, adoptive parent, sibling, or a child who is 21 years or older.

-- A former foster child, you must share at least one birth parent of the sought-after.
+- A former foster child, you must share at least one birth parent of the person you are looking for.

-- A relative of a deceased adoptee or a relative of a deceased birth parent, you'll need to submit, along with the consent form and the fee, a photocopy of your valid ID and a certified copy of the adoptee's or birth parents’ death certificate and proof of your relationship to that person, such as a certified marriage record or certified birth certificate.
+- A relative of a deceased adoptee or a relative of a deceased birth parent, you will need to submit, along with the application and the fee, a photocopy of your valid ID and a certified copy of the adoptee's or birth parents’ death certificate and proof of your relationship to that person, such as a certified marriage record or certified birth certificate.

-A birth parent won't be matched with the qualified adult adoptee without the consent of the other birth parent unless:
+A birth parent will not be matched with the qualified adult adoptee without the consent of the other birth parent unless:

-- There's only one birth parent listed on the birth certificate; or
+- There is only one birth parent listed on the birth certificate; or

 - The other birth parent is deceased; or